yusacetin/prompter/README.md

     echo "[input string]" | ./prompter

 The input string should contain commands and attributes.
 Commands set the appearance modifiers and attributes are the special strings that PS1 parses (I'm using the term "attribute" very loosely here).
 The program supports all the attributes listed [here](https://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html) except for \\D{}.
-If you want to use the characters { or } in your prompt you should escape them with \ in your input.
-If passing input string as an argument you should escape with \\\\.
-To include \ in your prompt you should always escape with \\\\.

 Example: